 We can always fall back on this solid foundation.

-So we see the basics as an opportunity to widen, broaden and deepen our fundamentals.
+And we could see this as an opportunity to widen, broaden and deepen our training fundamentals.

 Once we get the basics right, we start to experience the opposite of boredom which is: